IBM PS/2 Model L40 SX

-The IBM Personal System/2 Model L40 SX (stylized as PS/2 Model L40 SX) is a portable computer made by IBM as part of the IBM PS/2 series.
+The IBM Personal System/2 Model L40 SX (stylized as PS/2 Model L40 SX) is a laptop made by IBM as part of the IBM PS/2 series.
 It was the successor to the IBM PC Convertible.
 The "SX" in the name refers to its CPU, the Intel 80386SX.

 Development

+By 1989 IBM had been unsuccessful in the laptop computer market.
+InfoWorld wrote that the company's first laptop, the PC Convertible, was "a dismal failure" because of high price and inferior technology.
+After the more successful PS/2 P70 luggable, IBM stated that year its intention to release an Intel 80386-based laptop with "a battery that doesn't have to be recharged every half hour".

 The L40 SX was designed and manufactured over the course of thirteen months between 1990 and 1991.
 By 1990, IBM were already late to the market of 386SX-powered laptops.
 Faced with releasing an obsolete product, should they have followed their normal two-year lead time, IBM hastened development of the L40 SX.